-Information about the school's policies for making provision for pupils with special educational needs whether or not they have EHC Plans, including how the school evaluates the effectiveness of its provision for such pupils
+6. Making provision for pupils with SEND whether or not they have EHC Plans, including; How the school evaluates the effectiveness of its provision for such pupils

-Each review of the SEN support plan will be informed by the views of the pupil, parents and class teachers and the assessment and tracking information from teachers which will show whether adequate progress is being made.
+Each review of the SEND support plan will be informed by the views of the pupil, parents and class/subject teachers and the assessment information from teachers which will show whether adequate progress is being made.